Sarshinisakthi/Data-structures-/README.md

 1. Implement a C Program for B Tree and perform Insertion of Nodes
 2. Implement a C Program for TRIE Tree and perform Insertion  of Nodes

 Day 12:

 1. Implement a C Program to perform Hashing with all collision resolving techniques
 2. Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes
 3. Implement a C Program to perform Heap sort both ascending and Descending order

+Day 13:

+1. Implement a C Program to perform Merge Sort
+2. Implement a C Program to perform Insertion Sort
+3. Implement a C Program to perform Radix Sort
+4. Implement a C Program to perform Bubble Sort
+5. Implement a C Program to perform Shell Sort